IgorMundstein/WinMemoryCleaner/README.md

 ## ❓ Frequently Asked Questions (FAQ)

-### How can I see the results for myself (Proof of Concept)?
-The easiest effect to observe is clearing the **Standby List**.
-The Standby List is memory that Windows has cached from previously closed applications.
-While it's technically "available," it's not "free."
-You can see this for yourself:

-1. Open the **Resource Monitor** in Windows (you can search for `resmon.exe`).
-2. Go to the **Memory** tab.
-The blue "Standby" portion of the bar represents this cached memory.
-3. Now, open and close a few large applications (like a web browser, a game, or a document editor).
-You will see the blue "Standby" section grow as Windows caches those files.
-4. Run WinMemoryCleaner and select only the **Standby List** for optimization.
-5. Watch the Resource Monitor.
-The blue "Standby" memory will drop significantly, and the light green "Free" memory will increase by the same amount.

-This is tangible proof that the application is directly manipulating these memory areas as advertised, converting cached (Standby) memory into truly Free memory.

 ### Is this app still useful on modern PCs, and how is it not 'snake oil'?
 This is an excellent question that gets to the core of this project's philosophy.